-Ever wonder what is actually causing your IC flare?
+Ever wonder what is actually causing your Interstitial Cystitis flare?

 Are you living in constant fear/worry that you will eat something or do something that will cause your symptoms to flare?